 For more details on SSH keys, check out the official GitHub docs.

 Generate new SSH keys:

 There are several ways to create SSH keys.
 I recommend you to follow the documentation on GitHub Docs - there are instructions for Windows, Mac and Linux.

 Step 3: Add your SSH key to GitHub

 As a prerequisite to pushing your local development to GitHub, you need to add your SSH key to GitHub.
 To do so, follow the official GitHub documentation.

 You can test whether you've set up the SSH key correctly by:

 Step 4: Set up your SSH key in Raidboxes

-RAIDBOXES allows you to connect to your server via an SSH connection.
-First of all, we'll need to register the SSH key in the GUI (graphical user interface).
+Raidboxes allows you to connect to your server via an SSH connection.
+First you have to register the SSH key in the GUI (graphical user interface).

-To do this, log in to the RAIDBOXES dashboard.
-Select the BOX you wish to connect to via SSH.
+To do this, log into Raidboxes Dashboard .
+Select the Box you want to connect to via SSH:

 Go to Settings > SSH: